JetBrains/intellij-sdk-docs/products/android_studio.md

 For API compatibility, it is essential to match the version of the IntelliJ Platform APIs used for plugin development with the target version of Android Studio.
 The version number of Android Studio contains the version of the underlying IntelliJ Platform APIs that were used to build it.

-To find the version of the IntelliJ Platform used to build Android Studio, use the Android _About_ dialog screen.
+To find the version of the IntelliJ Platform used to build Android Studio, use the Android Studio _About_ dialog screen.
 An example is shown below.
 In this case, the (BRANCH.BUILD.FIX) version of the IntelliJ Platform is `191.8026.42`, which corresponds to the IntelliJ IDEA version 2019.1.4.
-The [`build.gradle` configuration steps](#configuring-the-plugin-buildgradle-file) below explain how to set the IntelliJ Platform version to match the target version of Android Studio.
+The [`build.gradle` configuration steps](#configuring-the-plugin-buildgradle-file) section below explains how to set the IntelliJ Platform version to match the target version of Android Studio.

 ![Example Android Studio About Dialog](img/android_studio_build.png){:width="600px"}

-Using Gradle as the basis for developing Android Studio plugins means the version of the IntelliJ IDEA IDE used to do the actual development does not have to match the targeted version of Android Studio.
-They are independent because the version of the IntelliJ Platform API used when developing a plugin can be [set independently](/tutorials/build_system/gradle_guide.html#intellij-platform-configuration) of the version of the IntelliJ IDEA IDE being used to do the development.

 ### Configuring the Plugin build.gradle File
 The use-case of developing for a non-IntelliJ IDEA IDE is reviewed in the [Plugins Targeting Alternate IntelliJ Platform-Based IDEs](/tutorials/build_system/gradle_guide.md#plugins-targeting-alternate-intellij-platform-based-ides) section of the [Configuring Gradle for IntelliJ Platform Plugins](/tutorials/build_system/gradle_guide.md) page.